Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank 1"
 	{
 		// The Super Tank pimp slaps survivors.
-		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor is repeatedly pimp slapped.
+		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor is repeatedly pimp slapped.
 		// - "Pimp Range"
 		// - "Pimp Range Chance"
-		// "Pimp Hit" - When a survivor is hit by a Tank's claw or rock, the survivor is repeatedly pimp slapped.
+		// "Pimp Hit" - When a survivor is hit by the Super Tank's claw or rock, the survivor is repeatedly pimp slapped.
 		// - "Pimp Chance"
 		// - "Pimp Hit Mode"
 		// Requires "st_pimp.smx" to be installed.